-The statement transformation hint (stmt transform hint) allows you to control specific query transformations in SQL queries.
+The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 |---|---|